Frequently Asked Questions

 Why are there age restrictions and a lottery selection process?

-STEPS Camp for Girls was developed as an intervention to middle school girls abandoning STEM curriculums in school.
-So our funding for STEPS requires us to focus on a specific demographic of girls age 11-13, typically entering the 7th grade.
+STEPS Camp was developed as an intervention to middle school students abandoning STEM classes in school.
+So our funding for STEPS requires us to focus on a specific demographic of students age 11-13, typically entering the 7th grade.
 The lottery format for camper selection was adopted to encourage diversity in the camp roster.
 As long as the camper meets the age and grade requirements, and is endorsed by a school teacher, they can apply.

 What do the campers do all day?